-Circumstance Documentation Required Illness or Injury Provide documentation such as a physician's statement, medical bill, etc. Death of family member or significant person Provide a copy of death certificate or obituary.
-Traumatic life-altering events such as fire, hurricane, etc. Provide a written statement and supporting documentation.
-Any other personal problem the student encountered Provide a written statement and any other supporting documentation.
+Extenuating Circumstance Examples of Supporting Documentation Medical Circumstance Signed and dated letter from the physician, on office letterhead, verifying medical problems experienced and treatment received.
+Death of family member or significant person Provide a copy of death certificate or obituary.
+Natural Disaster News article, written statement with appropriate documentation Any other personal problem the student encountered Provide a written statement and any other supporting documentation.